concisys-dev0/bom_quoter/README.md

 1. Clone this repository to your local machine.
 2. Ensure that Python is installed on your system.
 3. Install the required dependencies by running `conda env create -n my-env-name -f environment.yml` if using Anaconda to create it in another environment.
-If you are using Pip, run `pip install -r requirements.txt` in a virtual environment
+4. If you are using Pip, run `pip install -r requirements.txt` in a virtual environment.
-4. Open the command terminal and cd to the `bom_quoter` directory
+5. Open the command terminal and cd to the main directory.
+Run `pip setup.py install`.
-5. Enter the command `python fixed_BOM.py` in the command line
+6. Then enter the command `python main.py` in the command line

 ## License